dobe0002/umn-web-template-react/README.md

 ### Requirements

-In order to use these web components, you need to ensue that the following are installed into your project (usually by being listed in the package.json file).
+In order to use these web components, you need to ensue that the following are in your package.json file and installed.

 - react
 - react-dom